ChaitanyaDhiman/ResumeForge/README.md

   - **REMOVE**: Content that should be removed or replaced
 - **Section-Based Organization**: Suggestions are grouped by resume sections (Experience, Skills, Summary, etc.)
 - **Authentication**: Secure Sign In and Sign Up with Google and Credentials support
+  - **Welcome Messages**: New users receive a friendly welcome toast notification
+  - **Auth Protection**: Users must sign in to generate AI-powered suggestions
 - **Modern UI**: Clean, responsive interface built with Next.js and Tailwind CSS
 - **New Pages**: Dedicated pages for "How it works" and "Pricing"